hicommonwealth/commonwealth/knowledge_base/Linting.md

 All linting commands should be run from root.

-- `yarn lint`
-  - Lints new code changes that have yet to be committed.
 - `yarn lint-all`
   - Lints all code (regardless of changes)
 - `yarn lint-branch`
   - Lints all changes made in a branch (used in CI).
-This is the command most people will want to use.

 ## Configuration